FAQ

 How do I use the Cladogram Maker?

 Click "Start Creating" to open the editor.
-Use the tree structure panel to add organisms by clicking "+" buttons.
-Customize the appearance with line thickness, font size, and color options, then download your finished diagram.
+Use the tree structure panel on the right to add organisms by clicking the "+" button on any node, then type names for species, traits, or taxonomic groups.
+Customize the appearance with line thickness, font size, and color options, and download your finished diagram as a PNG when you are done.

 Can I add more than 5 organisms?